Philam18/sample-spring-mongo-connect/README.md

 ### Spring + MongoDB
-Sample code to get MongoDB set up on Spring Boot with basic user/pass authentication.
-MongoTemplate is set up too.
+Getting set up one MongoDB with MongoTemplate and Spring Data on Spring Boot.
+DB authentication is done with basic user/pass.

 Spring Boot 2.3.0
 Spring 5.2.7